-Health Care Provider: "...a chiropractor, dentist, nurse, occupational therapist, optometrist, physical therapist, physician, psychologist, or other class of persons whose qualifications to practice any of the healing professions are accepted by the Commission." (per ss.
+Health Care Provider: "...a chiropractor, dentist, nurse, occupational psychologist, or other class of persons whose qualifications to practice any of the healing professions are accepted by the Commission." (per ss.
 1(1) of the Workers' Compensation Act(s))

 Hearing Device: A hearing aid or other device, such as a telephone amplifier system, TTY (telephone typewriter), or visual alarm system that decreases the impact of a hearing impairment.